evantahler/next-subproject-example/README.md

 This sample project has been published to NPM as `next-subproject-example`.

-1. Make a new project with the following `package.json`
+1. Make a new project with the following `package.json`, which aims to consume `next-subproject-example`

 ```json
 {